Skip to content

 Assign a writer.

-Identify governance requirements.
+Facilitate governance requirements.

 Create/gather author bio info/assets.

-Production stageWrite content/receive author submission.
+Production stageReceive author submission.

 Edit/revise copy for style and substance.

-Design/develop images.
+Design/develop visuals.

-Load/format copy and images for layout.
+Load/format copy and visuals for layout.

-Set metadata details.
+Set metadata details for SEO.

 Proof and approve the final layout.

-Post-production stageSchedule for publication on the blog.
+Post-production stageSchedule publication in the editorial calendar.

-Send content to [contact] for email alert/newsletter
+Send content to [contact] for email alert/newsletter inclusion.

 Collect metrics data and generate reports.